-(iv) Joint Venture
+(iii) Joint Venture

-HFS Developments LLP is a joint venture between the Council (50%) and Stanhope Plc (50%) which was incorporated in 27 March 2014 .
+HFS Developments LLP is a Joint venture between the Council (50%) and Stanhope Plc (50%) which was incorporated on 27 March 2014.
+The Company is in the process of dissolution as its contractual agreement ended with Stanhope Plc to establish a New Company in its place.

-HFS Development 2 LLP is a joint ventrue between the Council (50%) and Stanhope Plce(50%) which was incorporated on 19 July 2016.
+New Company HFS Development 2 LLP is a Joint venture between the Council (50%) and Stanhope Plc (50%) which was incorporated on 19 July 2016.
+This offers unique opportunities to the public and private sector to work together to deliver appropriate forms of housing.
+The latest audited accounts available, those relating to 2016/17 show loss for the period amounted to \pounds 0.390m.

-(v) LBHF Ventures Limited
+(iv) LBHF Ventures Limited

-LBHF Ventures Limited is a company wholly owned by the Council which has incorporated 9 June 2016.
-The Council invested £95,000, by way of share capital in LBHF Ventures Limited.
+LBHF Ventures Limited is a company wholly owned by the Council which was incorporated 9 June 2016.
+The Council invested \pm 95,000, by way of share capital in LBHF Ventures Limited.
+The latest unaudited accounts available, those relating to 2016/17 show net assets worth \pm 0.076m.
+A net loss for the period reported amounted to (\pm 0.019m).